Evgeni Berzin: Later career

-For 1997, Berzin followed Bombini, who set up a new team, Batik–Del Monte, which included many riders from the former Gewiss squad.
+In 1997, Berzin followed Bombini, who set up a new team, Batik–Del Monte, which included many riders from the former Gewiss squad.
 At the 1997 Giro d'Italia, Berzin placed second to Tonkov at the difficult stage-three time trial to San Marino.
 He faded later in the race and finished 20th overall, 49 minutes behind the winner, Ivan Gotti.
 He rode the Tour de France again, finishing third in the prologue time trial in Rouen, but he later abandoned the race, due to a broken clavicle.

 His contract with the Batik–Del Monte team stipulated that Berzin had to try to break the hour record in 1997.
 The plan to attempt the effort right after the Tour de France was foiled by his injuries sustained during the race.
 He eventually attempted to beat the record set by Chris Boardman in Bordeaux on 19 October.
 Prevented from using the same aerodynamic handlebars Boardman had used due to a change in regulations and further hindered by riding at sea level, Berzin abandoned his run after just 17 minutes, with an average speed 5 kph slower than Boardman's.

 Trying to rebuild his career, Berzin joined the team for 1998, but failed to deliver.
 He launched unsuccessful breakaways at Liège–Bastogne–Liège and at the Four Days of Dunkirk.
 He left the team at the end of the year, with team manager Marc Madiot stating that "his good days were behind him, no matter what".
 Since his team was not invited, Berzin missed the Giro d'Italia, but rode the Tour de France, finishing in 25th position, almost 43 minutes behind winner Marco Pantani.

 By 1999, his performances had deteriorated considerably.
 He rode his final Giro d'Italia, this time for Amica Chips–Costa de Almería, but he finished in 52nd place, over 2 hours down on the winner, Gotti.

 Berzin was prevented from starting the 2000 Giro d'Italia, as he received a two-week ban, due to an elevated hematocrit level, indicating the use of erythropoietin (EPO), a product used for the purposes of doping.
 His contract with the team was subsequently terminated.
 Berzin retired in 2001.